-Course Name: Apologetics and Spirituality: Roots and Wings for the 21 st Century (10)
+Course Name: Apologetics and Spirituality: Roots and Wings for the 21st Century (10)

-Course Number: 61014

-Grade Level: 10 th

-Course Length: One semester

-Course Credit: 0.5

-Prerequisites: None

 Apologetics and Spirituality: Roots and Wings for the 21st Century (10) is a course that enables students to defend their faith and focus on why choosing to be a Catholic Christian in the 21st century is a vital life choice and eminently reasonable.
 Students will explore the root causes and ramifications of man's search for meaning, beauty, truth and ultimately the infinite.
 This is in contrast to the postmodern conception of life as meaningless.
 Special emphasis will be placed on preparing students to explain the reasons for their belief in the real-world environment in which they will soon live.